Best U Pick Apple Farms in and around Boston, Massachusetts

 From the Boston Metropolitan area, a few choices for apple picking and farm stand browsing offer excellent day trips for those looking for a pleasant autumn afternoon in Eastern Massachusetts.

-The oldest pick-your-own orchard is in Stow, 20 miles east of Boston, not to be confused with Stow(e) Vermont.
-Shelburne Farm has stayed up to date with best practices in modern farming and offers a field full of peaches, Asian pears, pumpkins, and over 15 varieties of apples.
-Their apple shop is stocked with sweet cider, hot apple pies, fresh cider doughnuts.
+It’s easy to visit the oldest pick-your-own Massachusetts apple orchard, just 20 miles east of Boston.
+Look for Shelburne Farm in Stow, not to be confused with Stow(e) Vermont, where they stay up to date with best practices in modern farming.
+This farm offers a field full of peaches, Asian pears, pumpkins, and over 15 varieties of apples.
+Sweet cider, hot apple pies and fresh cider doughnuts stock the shelves of their farm shop.
 Sample one of the “almost famous” caramel apples.
 Facilities close when it’s not picking season, so check their website for opening dates, usually in August.

 Red Apple is One of the Top Massachusetts Apple Farms

 The very popular Red Apple Farm in Phillipston is just 60 miles from Boston.
 Because it’s at more than 1,250 feet above sea level, this farm’s fruit is different (some say better) than the others.
-They feature a wide selection of pick-your-own berries, pumpkins and more than 50 varieties of apples.
-Their apple donuts earned a ‘Top 10 Award’ in Yankee Magazine’s Best Mail-Order Eats of 2020 contest.
-Also note that they have a hard cider tap room.
+They feature a wide selection of pick-your-own berries, pumpkins, hard ciders, and more than 50 varieties of apples.
+That means an extended picking season, from late July to late October.
+Noteworthy cider donuts now come in blueberry and strawberry flavors, as well as the classic apple and cinnamon donut everyone loves.

 About 2 hours west of Boston you’ll encounter the very best of the Berkshire Mountains.
-The long-time popular resort area is known for concerts at Tanglewood and the leaf-peeping and museum-going around Lee and Lenox.
+Tanglewood concerts, leaf-peeping and museum-going around Lee and Lenox make it a long-standing resort area.

 If you’re headed that way, download a copy of the Berkshire Grown Guide to Local Food & Farms, which has comprehensive lists of farmers markets and PYO farms, with information on what’s in season when.